 The planning application is submitted

 We have 4 months to consider a planning application for a major development (unless an extension of time is agreed).
 If you live within 20 metres of any of the application site area you will get a formal notification in the post that we are in receipt of the planning application and will explain where you can find more information and how to comment/share your views about the proposals.
 The application will be advertised in the local newspapers too.
-You can also register your details (which are kept confidential and securely on our e-planning system) for alerts when we receive planning applications near you.
 Anyone can submit comments in relation to a planning application and these will be considered as part of the assessment of the application.

 We consider the application and make a recommendation for decision